arancia313/Secured-Smart-Hub/README.md

 # Secured-Smart-Hub
-Secured Smart Hub is used by the Secure Folder.
+Secured Smart Hub is used by the Secure Folder, to make your homeworks secured.

 # Secured Smart Hub 0.5 and 1.2 offline editor installation
 A simple files that i add in the repository for downloading the .sb3 and .pmp file.